MonikaKonarska/Binary-Classification-Models/README.md

 ## Project Intro/Objective

-The purpose of this project is use posibilities of machine learning, statistics to modelling in R creadit default data.
+The purpose of this project is use posibilities of machine learning, statistics to modelling in R credit default data.
+In this repository you can find also some solutions about data cleaning, data enginerring or some methods how present data at charts using R programming.

+To solve the classification problem (customer is bad or good) I used some algorithms:

+- Logistic Regression,

+- Decision Trees,

+- Bagging with Random Forests,

+- Boosting with AdaBoost.

 ### Data science workflow :pencil: :book: